SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **get_the_seo44_schema():** This function **returns** the JSON-LD schema script tag as a PHP string.
 * **the_seo44_schema():** This function **prints** (echoes) the JSON-LD schema script tag.

-= How is the "Search Appearance Toolkit (SEO 44)" plugin different from the standalone "SEO 44 Jump Links Block" plugin? = The main **Search Appearance Toolkit (SEO 44)** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
-The standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
-You only need one—if you are using the SEO 44 plugin, you do not need the standalone block plugin.
+= How is the "Search Appearance Toolkit (SEO 44)" plugin different from the standalone "Jump Links Block (SEO 44)" plugin? = The main **Search Appearance Toolkit (SEO 44)** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
+The standalone **Jump Links Block (SEO 44)** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
+You only need one.
+If you are using the Search Appearance Toolkit (SEO 44) plugin, you do not need the standalone block plugin.

 = How can I save and reuse my custom styles for the Jump Links Block? = You can save a fully customized Jump Links block as a Block Pattern to easily reuse it across your site.
 This is a handy WordPress feature.
 With Block Patterns, you don't have to repeat the process of manually setting the same style settings for Jump Links blocks on multiple pages.
 That work is done for you.